 How To Help Someone Up The Stairs With A Cane

-If your elderly loved one can stand and walk / take steps and they use a cane then the best options for helping them up a stairway is…
+If your elderly loved one can stand and walk / take steps and they use a standard cane or quad cane then a great option for helping them up a stairway is…

 - To use a belt (or gait belt like this one on Amazon that I used as an Occupational Therapist) around their waist.
 I like these types of belts because they are wide enough that if the user were to stumble or fall, the grasp and pull on the belt would not dig into their skin and harm them.

-- Ask the person you are helping to place one hand on the handrail of the staircase.
+- Ask the person you are helping to place one hand on the handrail of the staircase and ensure they have a good grip.

 - Their cane will be in their other hand.